joshualemmon/CSCI4610---Chessbot/README.md

 Modifying the AI can be done there.

 # THINGS TO DO
-1. ---Minmax Decision Searching---
+1. Minmax Decision Searching - DONE
-2. ---Alpha Beta Pruning---
+2. Alpha Beta Pruning - DONE
 3. Piece-Square Tables
 4. Move Ordering
 5. UI Improvements